MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 A sales document is created and can be managed by using standard [!INCLUDE[prod_short](../includes/prod_short.md)] functionality.

 If you want to recreate a sales document, you can use the **Unlink Processed Documents** action in the **Shopify Order** page.
-Note that this action doesn't delete the already created sales document.
+This action doesn't delete the already created sales document.
 You must process it manually.

 ### Manage missing customers

-If your settings prevent creating a customer automatically and a matching customer isn't found, you'll need to assign a customer to the Shopify order manually.
+If your settings prevent creating a customer automatically and a matching customer isn't found, assign a customer to the Shopify order manually.
 There are a few ways to assign customers to orders:

 * Assign the **Sell-to Customer No.** and **Bill-to Customer No.** directly on the **Shopify Orders** page by choosing a customer from the list of existing customers.
 * Select a customer template, then create and assign the customer via the **Create new customer** action on the **Shopify Orders** page.
 The Shopify customer must have at least one address.
 Orders you create via the Shopify POS sales channel are often missing address details.